ssh-mitm/ssh-mitm/doc/user_guide/trivialauth.rst

 none authentication
 """""""""""""""""""

-The easiest way for a phishing attack is to use "none" autnentication.
+The easiest way for a phishing attack is to use "none" authentication.
 This is used to grant a client access to a server without a login.
 For a Man in the Middle attacker, this is interesting in that no other authentication methods are executed.